BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 > Which of the following two are features of amazon EBS (elastic block storage) (select 2)?
 >
-> - Data stored on Amazon EBS is automatically replicated within an Avalability Zone.
+> - Data stored on Amazon EBS is automatically replicated within an Availability Zone.
 > - Amazon EBS data is automatically backed up to tape
 > - Amazon EBS volumes can be encrypted
 > - Data on Amazon EBS volumes is lost when the attached instance is stopped.